abdulmalikjalloh/Python-Intro/README.md

 As with every culture and society there are rules(written/unwritten.).
 The rules that govern the way we communicate with each other.
 For example, when we extend and/or exchange greetings with people, be it family, friends or strangers, we follow some sort of rule(s).
 Granted when interacting with family members, loved ones or friends the rules are less stringent as opposed to an interaction with a stranger or someone you know in a profesional capacity.

-# It is important to note that, these instructions could be in any programming language,
+# It is important to note that, these instructions could be in any programming language.
-and that these rules are specific to a programming language.
+And that these rules are specific to a programming language.
 Since python is the program of choice, it only makes sense it is reference specifically.
 Suffice to say "Syntax" in this instance are the rules specific to python programming language, in other words the spelling and grammar.
 Below are some python syntax examples:
 # Python Syntax
- -Colon :
+ - Colon :
- -Semi Colon ;
+ - Semi Colon ;
- -Parenthesis ()
+ - Parenthesis ()
- -Quotation "" or ''
+ - Quotation "" or ''
- -Question Marks ???
+ - Question Marks ???
- -Forward/Backlash / or \S
+ - Forward/Backlash / or \S
- -Pipe(or in english) ||
+ - Pipe(or in english) ||
- -Other characters *, &, % $, #, !, +, =
+ - Other characters *, &, % $, #, !, +, =

 There is a saying that, computers are dumb.
 Therefore, when writing programs in python, if we don't follow the syntax of python programming language, we get syntax errors.
 The computer will not try to correct our syntax, rather expecting the programmer to use the correct syntax when writing code:
 1. Sequence